 ALSO READMukesh Ambani leads Forbes list of Global Game Changers Mukesh Ambani in Forbes list of 25 'Global Game Changers' Mukesh Ambani blinks, drops gas price challenge against govt Reliance Foundation to support Indian art exhibitions at The Met Mukesh Ambani turns emotional paying tribute to father

+We believe this will prove to be a wonderful partnership for learning and sharing that will go a long way for art in India," she added.
+Art from the Indian sub-continent has been collected by The Met from 1891.
+The holdings include sculpture, painting, textiles, photographs, and various other media from 2500 B. C. to modern times, documenting the rich cultural heritage of the sub-continent, it added.
 The Met presents over 5,000 years of art from around the world for everyone to experience and enjoy.
 The Museum lives in three iconic sites in New York City-The Met Fifth Avenue, The Met Breuer, and The Met Cloisters.